martosah/Employee-Onboarding-Tracker-Contoso/10-Build-Overview-and-Environment/README.md

 ---

-## Project Status — A Continuing Build

-This solution is a living project, not a finished product.
-Phase 2 delivered the data model, the model-driven app, the automation, the business process flow, and the security model.
-Further Power Platform components remain to be built in later phases — most notably the **Power Pages self-service portal** for new-hire document upload (specified in [Section 8](../08-Power-Platform-Components)), along with the interactive operational dashboards and other enhancements noted throughout these sections.
-The repository will continue to grow as those components are built.

----
 ## Environment Variables

 Environment variables hold configuration that would change between environments, so the same solution can be deployed elsewhere by editing values rather than editing flows.